 Fortunately, selling photographs on Etsy is a great opportunity for photographers.

 The online marketplace provides a space where you can have your work seen by photography enthusiasts and potential customers.

 Learning how to sell photographs on Etsy can be challenging, so we’ve outlined a few tips to help get you started.

-Unlike creating your own, independent website on the web, starting with selling photography on Etsy means that customers will immediately start seeing your photographs.
+Unlike creating your own, independent website on the web, starting with an Etsy shop means that customers will immediately start seeing your photographs.

 This takes much of the trouble out of finding traffic, finding customers, and convincing Google that your site is good.

 Before we get to the nuts and bolts of using Etsy, here is a brief overview of what Etsy is.

 Way back in 2005, Etsy emerged as a marketplace for independent artisans.